onebeyond/rascal/README.md

 ## Recent changes
 Prior to version 0.11 rascal modified the supplied config object, by expanding shortcut notation and pulling subscriptions and publications out of their vhosts block.
 This could lead to some hard to diagnose bugs in testsuites that created and nuked the broker multiple times.
 From 0.11 onwards the original config object is left intact, and a frozen version of the modified config available from ```broker.config```

-We made the redelivery message id store pluggable and changed the default from the in memory LRU cache to a no-op implementation.
-The in memory LRU cache is still available but not much use since the redeliveries you're most likely to care about are the ones which crashed your node process, however these would also wipe the in memory cache.
-The plugable cache enables you to store the messages externally using something like Redis.
-We also added a small in memory LRU cache that can be used to detect redeliveries and configure Rascal to automatically nack messages that have been redelivered more than 1000 times.
+We made the redelivery counter pluggable and added an implementation designed to work with [clustering](https://nodejs.org/api/cluster.html), so as to survive worker death.
 See the [Dealing With Redeliveries](dealing-with-redeliveries) section for more details.

 ## tl;dr
 See the [examples](https://github.com/guidesmiths/rascal/tree/master/examples)

 ## About